Special Measures

 Reasonable adjustments will best be identified in consultation with the witness.
 There is no set list of options as each solution will arise from the needs of the witness.
 However, prosecutors should be aware the range of reasonable adjustments could include:

-- length of interviews or giving evidence sessions adjusted; and/or
+- length of interviews or giving evidence sessions adjusted

-- adjustments in cross-examination (This will usually be recommendations from the assistance of having a Registered Intermediary engaged to support a witness, and can include, regular breaks or making sure advocates use words the witness understands in asking their questions).
+- adjustments in cross-examination (this will usually be recommendations from the assistance of having a Registered Intermediary engaged to support a witness, access to section 28 YJCEA pre-recorded cross-examination and can include regular breaks or making sure advocates use words the witness understands in asking their questions)

 What is a Registered Intermediary (RI)?

-A Registered Intermediary (RI) is someone who has been recruited, trained and accredited by the MoJ.
+A Registered Intermediary (RI) is someone who has been recruited, trained, and accredited by the Ministry of Justice (MoJ).
 RIs are security cleared by the MoJ and must comply with a code of practice and a code of ethics, which are overseen by the MoJ.

 Detailed guidance in relation to intermediaries and their use can be found in the Registered Intermediary Procedural Guidance Manual.